1. HISTORY

 In 2015, as centrally-prepared meal companies were becoming increasingly important in the mix of Stock Pot residents, we realized we needed to dedicate some space to their higher-volume needs and invest in some new equipment for them.
 We applied for a buildout grant from the Mass Development Collaborative Workspace program and were given a $100,000 matching grant that allowed us to convert a little used room into a high-volume production kitchen dedicated to larger centrally-prepared meal companies.
 This allowed us to reach a new growth plateau.

-Two new factors have been driving the growth of Stock Pot Malden since 2017.
+Two new factors drove the growth of Stock Pot Malden in the 2017-2020 period.

 THE NEW HERITAGE FOOD TRUCK CATERING PLATFORM AS AN EXTENSION OF STOCK POT MALDEN

-To that effect, Co-Creation Ventures, mother company of Stock Pot Malden, launched in late 2019 a new shared platform business called Heritage Food Truck Catering that promotes locally sourced meals and products that represent the diversity of ethnic cuisines representative of the city of Malden, while providing health benefits to the people who consume them (see heritagefoodtruck.com).
-The Heritage food truck will not only sell its own meals and products, but will act as test kitchen and promotional vehicle for Stock Pot member companies who espouse this same philosophy of locally sourced, cuisine-of-the-world-inspired and health-optimized food.
+To that effect, Co-Creation Ventures, mother company of Stock Pot Malden, launched in late 2019 a new shared platform business called Heritage Food Truck Catering that promotes locally sourced meals and products that represent the diversity of ethnic cuisines representative of Eastern Massachusetts, while providing health benefits to the people who consume them (see heritagefoodtruck.com).

 2. GOVERNANCE